HARD MONEY LENDING FAQ

 Hard money loans can have a number of advantages over traditional bank financing including:

-* Self-employment is not seen acceptable to private lenders, whereas many banks view self-employment negatively and strongly prefer lending to professionals with very steady income.
+- Self-employment is not seen as unacceptable to private lenders, whereas many banks view self-employment negatively and strongly prefer lending to professionals with very steady income.

 What are some disadvantages of hard money lenders?